hoppersroppers/courses/navyCTF.md

 [5.
 Attitude is no substitute for competence.](http://www.catb.org/~esr/faqs/hacker-howto.html#believe5)

 These 5 statements provide a reasonable framework for how you should approach learning this material.
 It should be fun, we shouldn't be wasting your time, there should be multiple ways for you to succeed, and we are measuring success by your ability at the end.
-Make sure you've really read through the post and then write 4-6 sentences on your interpretation of the last sentence in part one of the Hacker Attitude, “You also have to develop a kind of faith in your own learning capacity — a belief that even though you may not know all of what you need to solve a problem, if you tackle just a piece of it and learn from that, you'll learn enough to solve the next piece — and so on, until you're done.”
+Make sure you've really read through the post and then write 4-6 sentences on your interpretation of the last sentence in part one of the Hacker Attitude, ?You also have to develop a kind of faith in your own learning capacity ? a belief that even though you may not know all of what you need to solve a problem, if you tackle just a piece of it and learn from that, you'll learn enough to solve the next piece ? and so on, until you're done.?

 ---
 [//]: # (56,533,activities/assign_533,C:\Users\devey\Downloads\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf~\activities\assign_533\assign.xml)
 # Hacker Ethic
 From the same site as the Hacker How-To comes this brief description of the hacker ethic.
-Again, I am in the process of writing something else, but for now this is good enough.
+Again, I am in the process of writing something else, but for now this is good enough.?

 Read it: [http://www.catb.org/jargon/html/H/hacker-ethic.html](http://www.catb.org/jargon/html/H/hacker-ethic.html)

-It breaks the hacker ethic into two main beliefs that complement one another:
+It breaks the hacker ethic into two main beliefs that complement one another:?

 1. The belief that information-sharing is a powerful positive good, and that it is an ethical duty of hackers to share their expertise by writing open-source code and facilitating access to information and to computing resources wherever possible.

 2. The belief that system-cracking for fun and exploration is ethically OK as long as the cracker commits no theft, vandalism, or breach of confidentiality.

 A longer version of the hacker ethic comes from the famous book _Hackers: Heroes of the Computer Revolution_ that you probably should read someday, but there is no rush.
-I haven't read the whole thing yet.
+I haven't read the whole thing yet. ?

-The Wikipedia article is pretty good so read it: [https://en.wikipedia.org/wiki/Hacker_ethic](https://en.wikipedia.org/wiki/Hacker_ethic)
+The Wikipedia article is pretty good so read it:?[https://en.wikipedia.org/wiki/Hacker_ethic](https://en.wikipedia.org/wiki/Hacker_ethic)

 They come out to 5 key beliefs:

-1. Access to computers—and anything which might teach you something about the way the world works—should be unlimited and total.
+1. Access to computers?and anything which might teach you something about the way the world works?should be unlimited and total.
 Always yield to the Hands-On Imperative!
-2. All information should be free (Often a topic of debate, he means free as in speech, rather than free as in beer)
+2. All information should be free (Often a topic of debate, he means free as in speech, rather than free as in beer)?
-3. Mistrust authority—promote decentralization
+3. ?Mistrust authority?promote decentralization
-4. Hackers should be judged by their hacking, not bogus criteria such as degrees, age, race, or position.
+4. ?Hackers should be judged by their hacking, not bogus criteria such as degrees, age, race, or position.
 5. You can create art and beauty on a computer.
-The concept of "hack value" is doing something that is worth doing because of the "playful cleverness" required.
+The concept of "hack value" is doing something that is worth doing because of the "playful cleverness" required.?
-6. Computers can change your life for the better
+6. ?Computers can change your life for the better

 Write a few sentences on what matters in the hacker ethic.
 ---
 [//]: # (56,534,activities/assign_534,C:\Users\devey\Downloads\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf~\activities\assign_534\assign.xml)
 # Sharing
 One of the key parts of this mindset is sharing knowledge with others.
-A great quote on the subject is 'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.'
-Not to mention, the more you give back to the community, the greater the value you provide.
+A great quote on the subject is 'There is?nothing noble?in?being superior?to your fellow man; true nobility is?being superior?to your former self.' ?Not to mention, the more you give back to the community, the greater the value you provide.
 If you're just starting off, you might not think you have anything to provide, but in fact, you're looking at the world with a different perspective than someone who has done it for years.
 For example, you can provide feedback on when training makes no sense or isn't as effective as it could be, and help make it easier for the next person to go through it.
-This site is a work in progress and the more feedback we receive the better it will be.
+This site is a work in progress and the more feedback we receive the better it will be. ?

 With that said, you're definitely going to have questions.
 There are nearly infinite resources out there, and it is rare that you wind up doing something no one has ever done before.
 If you think you are there, message someone or make a post in the forum so we can all look for resources, and congratulations.
 Before that you have google and people here to help you, and we will always try to help in any way that we can.
-One of the worst things about hacker culture is this idea that someone should “Read the Fucking Manual” or “RTFM”.
+One of the worst things about hacker culture is this idea that someone should ?Read the Fucking Manual? or ?RTFM?.
 The first recorded use of this was in a user manual for some program in 1979, so it goes way back.
 On first glance, RTFM is a great response for any question that should have been answered by a casual glance at the manual.
 The problem with this idea is that a large body of knowledge is usually required to understand the manual, and even before that, you need to know the manual exists.
 If you are taking this course, there is no possible way you can be expected to understand a manual because you are just getting started.
 The most common "manual" you will come across in this course and your travels through hackerdom are the man-pages that accompany every single aspect of the Unix operating system, and they are a great resource for people who have spent years learning how to understand them.
-Right now, you don’t have the knowledge to be expected to understand how they work, and that is fine.
-There is no pressure to know anything, but there is pressure to learn.
+Right now, you don?t have the knowledge to be expected to understand how they work, and that is fine.
+There is no pressure to know anything, but there is pressure to learn.?

 The comic web site Xkcd is a nerd cultural treasure and you will see it referenced constantly.
-Remember, you don’t have to get them all, when you are not sure, there is http://www.explainxkcd.com.
+Remember, you don?t have to get them all, when you are not sure, there is http://www.explainxkcd.com.
 Read [this comic](https://xkcd.com/1692/), and hover your mouse over it to get the alt-text.
 Submit what the alt-text tells you to do.

 ---